907sjl/moving-rates-bokeh/README.md

     rolling_df = calculate_window_measures(rolling_df, days)
 ```

-The numerators and denominators are totalled this way for each day and each moving window.
-The overall moving rate is then just an added column
+The numerators and denominators are totalled this way for each day and for each moving window.
+The overall moving rates are then just an added column
 that is calculated as the ratio.

 ```